The Art of Feng Shui

 Metal – Drawing in, contraction, clarity, focus, the energy of metal can be too strong and make you hyper critical, acid tongued, insensitive.

-Water – If you feel you are in a rut in your life in general the fluidity of water helps shift things, this can be in your business, work, family relationships, friendships and in the area of personal relationships.
+Water – If you feel you are in a rut in your life in general, the fluidity of water helps shift things, this can be in your business, work, family relationships, friendships and in the area of personal relationships.

 Metal – If you are studying and need to concentrate the energy of metal will help this, it works like the amethyst crystal by calming and clearing the mind.
-Metal works especially well when you are feeling overwhelmed and what to be more organised.
+Metal works especially well when you are feeling overwhelmed and want to be more organised.

 Wood – For new beginnings wood helps to bring elements together, it can smooth the way especially when there are important projects on the boil.
 It is especially useful when a number of matters need attention.